 |The NIH Library is an open stacks biomedical research library whose collection and services are developed to support the programs of the National Institutes of Health and selected U.S. Department of Health and Human Services (HHS) agencies.
 "This endeavor was the first retrofit of an existing NIH roof with green roof technology.
 It was a cooperative effort between the NIH Library and the Office of Research Facilities Division of Environmental Protection.|

 "The 4400-square-foot cement patio area adjacent to the NIH Library in Building 10 has been transformed into a verdant, eco-friendly garden terrace.
-The project won the HHS Green Champion Award (FY 2009) for Sustainable Buidling Design.
-The award was granted on June 10, 2010.
+The project won the HHS Green Champion Award (FY 2009) for Sustainable Building Design.
+The terrace project and the other green initiatives won the Medical Library Association Green Project of the Year Award (2011).
 The NIH Library Green Terrace is an extension of the newly redesigned NIH Library facility and serves as an outdoor green garden oasis for NIH staff and visitors.
 The Green Terrace environment provides a natural, relaxing setting for individuals and groups to retreat, read, reflect, and rejuvenate.
 A new entrance from the physical library to the Green Terrace has been installed to allow library patrons easy access to both environments.

 De-construction of the existing hardscaped patio began in 2008, and the greenroof was completed in 2009.
+NIH decided to phase in the greenwalls; the first two wire trellis walls were installed during the initial project and the remaining two walls were installed in a follow-up project during the second year.
 Tree seedlings were handed out during the ceremony to promote Earth Day 2009.
-Several sustainable features beyond the vegetated roof surfaces are also incorporated into the Green Terrace design.
-Solar panels supplement the project's energy use powering the terrace lighting and irrigation pumps.
+Several sustainable features beyond the vegetated roof surfaces are also incorporated into the Green Terrace design including a white-reflective Rock-It™ roofing system and 4kW, 22 solar panels which supplement the project's energy use powering the terrace lighting and irrigation pumps.
 The solar panels are mounted on the roof just south of the terrace.
-Rain will be stored on site in a 1200 gallon cistern and recycled to irrigate the gardens and reduce the flow to and from the municipal water supply and storm systems.
+Rain is stored on site in a 1,200 gallon cistern and recycled to irrigate the gardens and reduce the flow to and from the municipal water supply and storm systems.
 This feature, in combination with the vegetated roof areas, offers important reductions in storm water runoff from the NIH campus, ultimately supporting water quality improvement and conservation goals for the broader Chesapeake Bay watershed.
 A weather station monitors the current weather on the terrace.
 It updates the data every 10 minutes.
 The NIH Library is in the process of becoming LEED Certified as a Commercial Interior.

 Additional thumbnail photos: